davideke1/-/README.md

 # <b>Zuri-CRUD-Blog</b>

-#### This is a blog extending our previous class on Django CRUD Operations.
+#### This is a blog built on Django to test our knowledge on CRUD operatations, and to expand what we've learnt.
+This is a simgle blog website.
+Users can create account, login, create new article, update and delete new article.

 <br>